An Optimal Transport Perspective on Unpaired Image Super-Resolution: Background on Optimal Transport

-\textsc{Unpaired Image Super-Resolution.} \looseness=-1 Existing approaches to unpaired image SR mainly solve the problem in two steps.
-One group of approaches learn the degradation operation at the first step and then train a super-resolution model in a supervised manner using generated pseudo-pairs, see \citep{bulatyang2018learn, fritsche2019frequency}.
-Another group of approaches \citep{yuan2018unsupervised, maeda2020unpaired} firstly learn a mapping from real-world LR images to ``clean'' LR images, i.e., HR images, downscaled using predetermined (e.g., bicubic) operation, and then a mapping from ``clean" LR to HR images.
-Most methods are based on CycleGAN \citep{zhu2017unpaired}, initially designed for the domain transfer task, and utilize cycle-consistency loss.
-Methods are also usually endowed with several other losses, e.g. content \citep[\wasyparagraph 3]{kim2020unsupervised}, identity \citep[\wasyparagraph 3.2]{wang2021unsupervised} or perceptual \citep[\wasyparagraph 3.4]{ji2020real}.

-\textsc{Optimal Transport in Generative Models.} The majority of existing OT-based generative models employ OT cost as the loss function to update the generative network, e.g., see \citep{arjovsky2017wasserstein}.
+\textbf{Optimal Transport in Generative Models.} The majority of existing OT-based generative models employ OT cost as the loss function to update the generative network, e.g., see \cite{arjovsky2017wasserstein}.
 These methods are out of scope of the present paper, since they do not compute OT maps.
 Existing methods to compute the OT map approach the primal \eqref{ot-primal-form-monge}, \eqref{ot-primal-form} or dual form \eqref{ot-dual-form-c}.
-Primal-form methods \citep{lu2020large, xie2019scalable,bousquet2017optimal,balaji2020robust} optimize complex GAN objectives such as \eqref{base-gan-c} and provide biased solutions (\wasyparagraph\ref{sec-biased-ot}, \wasyparagraph\ref{sec-bias-experiments}).
-For a comprehensive overview of dual-form methods, we refer to \citep{korotin2021neural}.
+Primal-form methods \cite{lu2020large,xie2019scalable,bousquet2017optimal,balaji2020robust} optimize complex GAN objectives such as \eqref{base-gan-c} and provide biased solutions (\wasyparagraph\ref{sec-biased-ot}, \wasyparagraph\ref{sec-bias-experiments}).
+For a comprehensive overview of dual-form methods, we refer to \cite{korotin2021neural}.
 The authors conduct an evaluation of OT methods for the quadratic cost $c(x,y)=\|x-y\|^{2}$.
 According to them, the best performing method is $\lfloor \text{MM:R}\rceil$.
-It is based on the variational reformulation of \eqref{ot-dual-form-c}, which is a particular case of our formulation \eqref{main-loss}.
-Extensions of $\lfloor\text{MM:R}\rceil$ appear in \citep{rout2022generative,fan2021scalable}.
+Extensions of $\lfloor\text{MM:R}\rceil$ appear in \cite{rout2022generative,fan2023neural}.